 Kevin’s time with the NRSC was largely successful: Republican’s regained the Senate Majority in 2002 during an historic mid-term election and increased the Senate Majority for Republicans in 2004, even knocking off Minority Leader Tom Daschle (D-SD).

 In addition to Old Dominion Research Group, Kevin founded ThinkFY.com, a research based political blog, in September 2009, and also currently serves as Research Director for the Republican Governors Association for the 2014 cycle.

 Before joining the NRSC in 2001, Kevin advanced and coordinated the “Re-Elect America” national bus tour for the Center for the American Founding in McLean, Virginia.
 The bus tour was designed to engage elected officials and the general public in a national discussion on the “Four Points of America’s Compass” which was comprised of the “rule of law,” “property rights,” “a common American identity,” and “individual rights.”
 A documentary of the bus tour was produced by the Center, with Kevin’s assistance, and aired on PBS in July, 2001.

 Kevin also spent some time in the United Kingdom with The Hansard Society for Parliamentary Government as a Hansard Scholar.
-While in the UK, Kevin studied British public policy at the London School of Economics and also performed research services for Nigel Waterson, Member of Parliament, who currently serves as the Shadow Minister for Pensions and Conservative Spokesman for Older People.
+While in the UK, Kevin studied British public policy at the London School of Economics and also performed research services for Nigel Waterson, Member of Parliament, who formerly served as the Shadow Minister for Pensions and Conservative Spokesman for Older People.